 Carry Van Bruggen

 Carry herself transgressed the respectable code by marrying the non-Jewish socialist Kees van Bruggen (1874–1960), after a long affair conducted while he was still married.
-She totally abandoned religion and tradition, but never stopped describing her origins in her literary work.
+She totally abandoned religion and tradition but never stopped describing her origins in her literary work.
 In 1904, the year of her marriage to van Bruggen, she accompanied her husband to the Dutch East Indies, where she began writing for local newspapers.
 This enabled her not only to propagate her progressive opinions on colonial society, but also to review modern Dutch literature, including many Jewish writers.
 In 1907 the couple returned to Amsterdam, where she wrote for numerous journals and periodicals.
-Carry van Bruggen had a son and a daughter, but the marriage failed.
-Her work was now focused increasingly on the limitations and boundaries of women’s lives.
+The van Bruggens had a son and a daughter, but the marriage failed.
+Carry’s work was at this point focused increasingly on the limitations and boundaries of women’s lives.
 She herself wanted more than the mundane life of a housewife and longed for fulfillment and love.
 She divorced her husband in 1917 and moved to the village of Laren, where she strove to liberate herself from the burden of her background through her writing.
 It was the beginning of an unhappy period.
-Real truth, real love and real life eluded her.
+Real truth, real love, and real life eluded her.

-Carry van Bruggen fell in love several times and in 1920 married the art historian, Aart Pit (1860–1944).
+Van Bruggen fell in love several times and in 1920 married the art historian Aart Pit (1860–1944).
 In the years before and after her second marriage she became a well-known writer, earning her living by lecturing and writing.
 Her output is astonishing: more than twenty books between 1917 and 1932, plus numerous articles.
 In fact she exhausted herself, both physically and mentally.
 Her later work became more philosophical, as she sought to discover why the world was as it was.
 She rejected all optimistic views of society and in Prometheus (1919) looked for absolute moral understanding, while struggling to explain why she herself felt so different and so alone.
 Among professional philosophers her books Prometheus and Hedendaags fetisjisme (Fetishism in Our Time, 1925) were regarded as the work of a self-taught woman, but the judgement of the general public was far from negative and her independence of mind was widely admired.
 Already depressed, she became disillusioned by what she considered a lack of success.

 Women are much present in her novels and portrayed with great love.
 Although most biographies have tended to assume that Carry van Bruggen’s sexuality was ambiguous, the explicit suggestion that she may have been bisexual has only recently been made.
 Her work is very like that of the French writer Colette (1873–1954), to whom she refers in several places.
 This tension might well have contributed to her isolation.